morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management_notes.md

 * Invalid security token
 * Limitation error: Delete resources that you don't need or request a quota increase
 * Resource didn't stabilize: A resource didn't respond because the operation might have exceeded the AWS CloudFormation timeout period or an AWS service might have been interrupted.
 No change is required.

+##### How to resolve a stack in UPDATE_ROLLBACK_FAILED state

+After a stack was in the UPDATE_ROLLBACK_FAILED state, you had only **two options**: Delete the stack or contact AWS Support to return the stack to a working state.
+In many cases (for example, if it is running production workloads), deleting the stack is not an acceptable option.

+AWS CloudFormation now offers a **third option: continue update rollback**, which you can initiate from the AWS CloudFormation console or with the **[continue-update-rollback](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/continue-update-rollback.html)** command in the AWS Command Line Interface (CLI).
+This functionality is enabled for all the stacks in the UPDATE_ROLLBACK_FAILED state.

+Depending on the cause of the failure (See **Troubleshooting the failure** above), you can manually fix the error and continue the rollback.
+By continuing the rollback, you can return your stack to a working state (the `UPDATE_ROLLBACK_COMPLETE` state), and then try to update the stack again.